rateelbahathiq/holbertonschool-shell/basics/README.md

 Change working directory to the previous one lists all files (including hidden ones) in the current directory,the parent directory,and the '/boot' directory,in long format
-Prints the type of the file 'iamafile'located in '/tmp' using the 'file'command
+Prints the type of the file 'iamafile'located in '/tmp' using the 'file'command Creates a symbolic link named'__ls__'in the current directory, pointing to '/bin/ls'